 PARK ACCESS AND RECREATION

-Snow falls early and often in Glacier National Park, closing most of the park’s roads to motorized vehicles.
-That means you can snowshoe and Nordic ski these beautiful, snow-covered routes.
-Going with a guide is the perfect way to ensure an ideal experience.
 The Glacier Institute guides three winter programs: Full Moon Snowshoe, Winter Snowshoe, and Winter Tracking Adventure.
-Glacier Adventure Guides offers snowshoeing, Nordic skiing and rentals, including winter camping gear.
-Whitefish Outfitters and Tour Glacier both offer combo guided driving tours and snowshoe treks through Glacier National Park, with the option to customize time and location for your group.
-Glacier Outdoor Center offers winter rentals on snowshoes, crampons, trekking poles and ice axes, and for lodging has one-bedroom cabins.
+Glacier Adventure Guides offers cross-country skiing, snowshoeing, ice climbing and winter campingWhitefish Outfitters and Tour Glacier both offer combination guided driving tours and snowshoe treks through the park, with the option to customize time and location for your group.
+Whitefish Outfitters also offers winter rentals of snowshoes, sledding tubes and cross-country skis.
 Here’s a National Park Service map of popular trails.

 Avalanche safety should always be top of mind when you’re headed into the deep stuff.
-Carry avalanche safety gear, know the red flags of an unstable snowpack, check the avalanche forecast, and get educated in avalanche safety.
+Carry avalanche safety gear, know the red flags of an unstable snowpack, check the avalanche forecast and get educated in avalanche safety.

 LODGING + CAMPING

-Glacier National Park lodges are closed during the winter months, but not all lodging in the park is.
-Plan ahead and you may be able to secure a spot at Glacier Bear Cabin in West Glacier or Apgar Lookout Retreat in Apgar.
-Otherwise, consider a stay outside the park in one of Glacier Country’s charming small towns.
-Some of our lodging recommendations include Cedar Creek Lodge, ROAM Beyond, and Wonderstone at Glacier in Columbia Falls.
+Glacier National Park lodges are closed during the winter months, but not all lodging in the park is closed during this time.
+Plan ahead, and you should be able to find availability at West Glacier Bear Cabin or Apgar Lookout Retreat.
+Otherwise, consider a stay outside the park in one of Glacier Country’s small towns.
+Some of our lodging recommendations include Cedar Creek LodgeROAM Beyond and Wonderstone at Glacier in Columbia Falls, as well as LOGE Glacier in Essex, which includes more than 30 kilometers of Nordic trails on the property.

-If you’re an experienced winter camper and stargazing is on your itinerary, Loop “B” of the Apgar Campground is available for primitive camping and has some of the best night skies in the area.
+If you’re an experienced winter camper and stargazing is on your itinerary, Loop B of the Apgar Campground is available for primitive camping and has some of the best night skies in the area.
 Note: The campground has a vault toilet, no running water, and availability is first-come, first-served.
 For the more adventuresome, backcountry camping is also an option with an advance reservation, and permits are available here.

 BE WILDLIFE WISE